jonmikeli/azureiotdevicesimulator/sources/IoT.Simulator2/IoT.Simulator2/docs/Help.md

 ## Evolutivity

-If you have the source code of the solution (open sourcing the project is being discussed at the moment this documentation is being written), you can follow the steps below to customize how messages are created.

-Message generation relies on services that implement the interfaces below:
+If you need to customize messages, their generation relies on services that implement the interfaces below:
  - `ITelemetryMessageService` for telemetry or measured data
  - `IErrorMessageService`
  - `ICommissioningMessageService`